iamsiva11/PySpark-learn/PySpark-guide.md

 #### TakeSample

-* Takes random sample of elements from your rdd
+* Takes random sample of elements from your RDD

 * Using seed, used for repeaable research